LifelongLearner13/cs_foundation/arrays/notes.md

 ## Caveats

-- Some implementations allow only homogeneous (same type) data where as others allow homogeneous (different types) data to be stored
+- Some implementations allow only homogeneous (same type) data where as others allow heterogeneous (different types) data to be stored
 - Some arrays are dynamic, meaning they can grow to accommodate new data, others are static, meaning the size must be defined at the start.

 ## ADT